lfmunoz/documents/books/Non-Duality/FAQ.md

 The why question cannot be answered.
 Any answer will beg another question.
 Imagine the answer is X, then you would need an explanation for X. It is a mystery, there could be a surrendering into the unknown or a seeing the situation for what it is.
 Understand.

 Cause and effect is how the mind works, not how reality works.

+The reason would be a manifestation already in the universe, that cannot explain how it itself ended up being created.
+The nature of reality is manifestation of it's potential it doesn't do it for a reason.

 Because of love, because it is self-asserting, because God was bored, because all possible worlds exist.
 All answers will ultimately be unsatisfying to the mind.
 Better to see the situation for what it is.
 Understand.